TommieeN/nextjs-todo/README.md

 ## Key Learnings
 Throughout the development of this project, several valuable insights were gained:

-Folder Structure: In Next.js, creating a new folder inside the app is essential for a new route to function correctly.
+- <b>Folder Structure</b>: In Next.js, creating a new folder inside the app is essential for a new route to function correctly.
 This organized structure enables efficient routing and management of various components.

-Server-Side Rendering: Next.js provides a powerful feature of server-side rendering (SSR), allowing server-side code to be executed within components.
+- <b>Server-Side Rendering</b>: Next.js provides a powerful feature of server-side rendering (SSR), allowing server-side code to be executed within components.
 This approach contrasts with traditional React applications that often require separate asynchronous calls with tools like Axios.

-Client-Side Navigation: The built-in Link component in Next.js offers seamless prefetching and client-side navigation between routes.
+- <b>Client-Side Navigation</b>: The built-in Link component in Next.js offers seamless prefetching and client-side navigation between routes.
 This enhances the user experience by reducing loading times and making transitions smoother.

-Server Components vs. Client Components: In Next.js, components can be categorized as server components or client components, offering flexibility in optimizing performance.
+- <b>Server Components vs. Client Components</b>: In Next.js, components can be categorized as server components or client components, offering flexibility in optimizing performance.
 Understanding when to utilize each type is crucial for enhancing the application's efficiency

 ## Getting Started